Intro to Tableting Part II | Introduction to Tablet Making Part 2Print

 - Acrylate polymers

-Plasticizers – it is used to alter the polymer’s physical characteristics.
-It also optimizes the tensile strength, flexibility, adhesion properties of films and also modifies the polymer-polymer interaction.
+Plasticizers may be added to the film solution to change the physical characteristics of the polymer.
+It changes the tensile strength, flexibility, adhesion properties of films and also modifies the polymer-polymer interaction.
+Commonly Used Plasticizers include:

 - Castor oil